 raspi-user.france wrote:Does anyone have an idea when Raspbian based on Debian Stretch might become available?
 I desparately waiting for nftables (which I think is included in Stretch, replacing IPtables)...

-Users browsing this forum: McLouthWX and 14 guests
+Users browsing this forum: jelopo and 23 guests